googleads/videojs-ima/README.md

 npm install videojs-ima
 ```

-Your index.html should contain the video.js stylesheet (not included in the npm moduel),
+Your index.html should contain the video.js stylesheet (not included in the npm module),
-a video player to be used for playback, and a script tag for the ima3.js file and your own
+a video player to be used for playback, and a script tags for the IMA SDK and your own
 javascript file.

 ```html